-The poem begins with the speaker stating that originally humankind was directed by a few tenants of common sense and goodness.
-At some point though these tenants, embodied as “copybook headings” fell to the side.
+The poem begins with the speaker stating that originally humankind was directed by a few tenets of common sense and goodness.
+At some point though these tenets, embodied as “copybook headings” fell to the side.
 They were replaced with new gods, those of “the Market Place,” or progress, growth, and wealth.
 Under the influence of these new gods, humanity went downhill fast.
 People forgot how to live their lives and the parts that make humanity human was lost.

 All throughout this dark period the previous way of life, as seen at the dawn of man, still existed.
 The rules of the copybook headings are lingering close to the human mind, ready for when they are needed.
 The speaker also explains why people threw off their original gods.
 They did not provide a magical, externally fulfilling life, something promised by the new gods.

 As the speaker predicted, the “Marketplace” gods do fail.
 Humanity is again lost without direction.
 This is when the “copybook headings” step in and refresh the combined consciousness of the world.
 Everything reverts back to how it used to be but inevitably, the cycle will start again.